prashantsah567/CUNY-Enrollment-System/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Eclipse with JavaEE support.

 Feel free to explore the code and enhance it based on your requirements.
-If any issues arise, refer to the guidelines above or contact the project owner.
+If any issues arise, refer to the guidelines above or contact me.

 Happy coding!